DINA-Web/DINA-Web.github.io/pages/de/consortium/how-to-join.md

 lang: de
 ---

 Consider joining us in further developing DINA!
+Download the [DINA Memorandum of Understanding](/assets/documents/DINA_MoU.pdf).

 DINA is an open source project so your contributions and membership benefit a wide set of users and stakeholders.